This is the multi-page printable view of this section. Click here to print.

 • LIMA_CIDATA_MNT: the mount point of the disk. /mnt/lima-cidata.

-• LIMA_CIDATA_USER: the user name string
+• LIMA_CIDATA_USER: the username string

 • LIMA_CIDATA_UID: the numeric UID